InTEGr8or/roo-conf/plan.md

-# Plan for Converting Bash Script to Python Package (roo-conf)
+# Plan for Converting Bash Script to Python Package (roo-conf) and Adding Conversation Extraction

-This document outlines the steps to convert a bash script that deploys configuration files into a Python package executable via `uvx roo-conf`, including new requirements for version management and command-line interface enhancements, automated publishing via GitHub Actions, the ability to pull prompt templates from a remote Git repository, componentized template deployment, editing source template files, and synchronizing VS Code custom modes.
+This document outlines the steps to convert a bash script that deploys configuration files into a Python package executable via `uvx roo-conf`, including new requirements for version management and command-line interface enhancements, automated publishing via GitHub Actions, the ability to pull prompt templates from a remote Git repository, componentized template deployment, editing source template files, synchronizing VS Code custom modes, and extracting conversations to Markdown.

 ## Objective

 Create a Python package `roo-conf` that can be installed and executed using `uvx`.
 The package will deploy selected markdown files from either its package resources or a configured remote Git repository (pulled using a depth-1 clone) to a `.roo` directory in the current working directory, removing the `.md` extension and replacing a `{{repo-full-path}}` placeholder with the current repository path.
-The package will provide command-line interfaces for deploying (with component selection), editing source templates, configuring, pulling prompt templates, and synchronizing VS Code custom modes.
+The package will provide command-line interfaces for deploying (with component selection), editing source templates, configuring, pulling prompt templates, synchronizing VS Code custom modes, and extracting conversations to Markdown.
 Automated publishing to PyPI will be handled by a GitHub Actions workflow triggered by version changes.

 ## Current State